Mannem-Kiran-Kumar/AtmManagementSystem/README.md

       It enables your Java application to connect and interact with a MySQL database using SQL queries.

-  4  Also i attached a pic that include
+  4  Also i attached a pic MySQL Query.png that include

       Created a MySQL database named atm and designed essential tables such as users and transactions using SQL queries.